-All of the materials used to construct the Pitbull Collar are tactical-grade, so they’ll hold up to everything your large-breed dog can throw at it.
+All of the materials used to construct the Pitbull Collar are tactical-grade, so they’ll hold up to everything your big dog can throw at it.

 User Reviews: Bully’s Pitbull Collar received glowing reviews from most owners who tried it.
 Most complimented the quality of the materials and craftsmanship used to make the collar, and several mentioned that it seemed utterly indestructible.
 Many owners were able to walk their dog with complete confidence after buying the Pitbull Collar.

 Bottom Line: The Bully’s Pitbull Dog Collar is a bit more expensive than some of the other collars we recommend, but if you have a big, strong dog, you simply have to select a high-quality collar that is built with some of the strongest materials around.